Terrificdatabytes/pyrecbot/README.md

 # Record one action
 bot.record(1)

-# Replay the recorded action 5 times
-bot.replay(5)
-💡 record(n) will record n sets of actions.
+💡 record(1) will record  sets of actions.
 You can record more by increasing the number.

 🛠 Use Cases
 Automate repetitive desktop workflows